SmBe19/SG002/AI/README.md

 The same applies for AIs in the com.smeanox.games.sg002.player package.
 The only exception are the sample AIs as they serve as an example.
 They shall only demonstrate how to use the API, but not perform a "real" strategy.

+See [Protocol.md](Protocol.md) for more information about external AIs.